IHatePineapples/IHatePineapples/README.md

 - 🔭 Currently trying to get into OSS for Gentoo
-- 🌱 Learning stuff in Gentoo stuff and Linux this and programming that.
+- 🌱 Learning stuff in Gentoo stuff and Linux this and programming that

-- 📫 Hmm a mailbox
+- 📫 Hmm a m̶̘̙̺̄́͝å̷̢̫̺̂̀͗ï̸̲̲̼̓͌̂l̴̮͈̠̈́͂̈́ß̶̨̛͙̞̇̀ð̸̙̝̪̈́͊̓x̴̫̲͎̉̅̊

 - 😄 Pronouns: She/He/They
 - ⚡ Fun fact: uuuhhhhh

-- Speaking of cliché, here is some really pretty and overused widgets showing off my text editing habits
+- Speaking of cliché (I didn't), here is some really pretty and overused widgets showing off my text editing habits

 <div>